-You must have heard of macOS Base System, but do you know the exact function of the macOS Base System and how to fix some wrongs with macOS Base System?
+You must have heard of the macOS base system, but do you know the exact function of the macOS Base System and how to fix some wrongs with the macOS base system?
 Don't worry; this post will help you learn more.
 Just keep reading.

 System failure is inevitable when we use a Mac.
 When your Mac keeps crashing, stopping, or popping up error messages, the device may need to use the base Mac system to assist in restoring or restoring your macOS.

 There are several situations in which the Mac base system is used: